Validate Binary Search Tree (BST)

 Solution idea

-In BST, value stored in a subtree rooted at any node lies in a particular range.
-In other words, there is an upper (rangeMax) and a lower (rangeMin) limit of values that lie in a specific subtree.
+In a BST, the values stored in the subtree rooted at any node lie within a specific range.
+In other words, there is an upper (rangeMax) and a lower (rangeMin) limit for the values in a particular subtree.
 For example:

-• The tree with root node lies in the range (INTMIN, INTMAX).
+• The tree with the root node has values in the range (INTMIN, INTMAX).

-One solution would be to traverse the tree recursively and keep track of min and max range of values allowed for subtree rooted at each node.
-We pass the acceptable range as a function argument while recursing for the left and right subtree.
+One possible solution is to traverse each node recursively and keep track of the minimum and maximum range of values allowed for the subtree rooted at each node.
+To do this, we can pass the range values as function arguments while recursing through the left and right subtrees.
+The initial values for the minimum and maximum range should be INTMIN and INTMAX, respectively.

-Here we need to go through each node only once, and the initial values for the min and max range should be INTMIN and INTMAX.
-If node->value < rangeMin or node->value > rangeMax, then node’s value falls outside the valid range and violates min-max constraints.
-So we return false.
-Otherwise, we recursively check left and right subtrees with an updated range.
+During this process, if node->value < rangeMin or node->value > rangeMax, then the node’s value falls outside the valid range and violates the BST property.
+In that case, we return false.
+Otherwise, we recursively validate the left and right subtrees with updated ranges.

 Check if a binary tree is BST or not solution using range min and max